chrissimpkins/naked-docs/executable.rst

 Naked Executable
 ==================

-The naked executable is a command line tool for application development, testing, and deployment.
+The naked executable is a command line tool for application development, testing, profiling, and deployment.

 The primary commands include: